 Depending on the manufacturer, failing to register your new furnace can shorten the warranty’s coverage, limit the coverage, or you can completely void the warranty.
 The manufacturer will ask for your name, address, the contractor or HVAC company’s name, the installation date, and the unit’s serial number and model number.

-In some cases, you will need to provide this information within a certain timeframe, such as six months to one year after the unit is originally installed.
+In some cases, you will need to provide this information within a certain time frame, such as six months to one year after the unit is originally installed.
 Many manufacturers offer online registration, which makes this process even simpler.

-Hiring an Unqualified Technician to Install the System
+Hiring an Unqualified Technician To Install the System

-Your HVAC system is comprised of several top of the line components and is tricky to install correctly.
+Your HVAC system is comprised of several top-of-the-line components and is tricky to install correctly.
 This is why the manufacturer will insist a qualified, licensed HVAC technician install your new furnace.
 If something goes wrong and you wind up hiring a professional to complete the job you started, any damage you caused or parts that were misplaced or broken will not be covered by the warranty.

 Contact a licensed, experienced HVAC professional to help you purchase a furnace that fits your home’s needs and expertly install the unit.
 Putting this name on the warranty registration will ensure that your unit and its components are covered.

-Foregoing Yearly Inspections and Regular Maintenance
+Forgoing Yearly Inspections and Regular Maintenance

-To continue receiving the benefits of the HVAC system’s warranty, the manufacturer will require you schedule a yearly inspection.
+To continue receiving the benefits of the HVAC system’s warranty, the manufacturer will require you to schedule a yearly inspection.
 If any issues are discovered and a repair is necessary, a licensed professional will need to take on this task.

 Throwing Away Receipts and Records

-Maintaining detailed record of when your HVAC system is serviced or inspected, who performed the inspection, and receipts or documentation of these inspections and repairs is a requirement of many HVAC manufacturers.
+Maintaining a detailed record of when your HVAC system is serviced or inspected, who performed the inspection, and receipts or documentation of these inspections and repairs is a requirement of many HVAC manufacturers.
 When the repair is performed and you attempt to recoup any money you spend out of pocket, the manufacturer will ask for this documentation.

 If you toss out the receipts, you will not be reimbursed.
 Depending on the repair, this could wind up costing you hundreds or thousands of dollars.